Bernardo-MG/Tabletop-Punkapocalyptic-Framework-API/readme.md

-# Tabletop's Punkapocalyptic Framework API library
+# Tabletop's Punkapocalyptic Ruleset API
-API defining an extension to use the Tabletop project for the wargame Punkapocalyptic.
+Ruleset API for the wargame Punkapocalyptic.

 ### Webpage
 Currently the project has no webpage.